Houston Consumer Protection – Lien Enforcement Laws

 - Foreclosure: During foreclosure, all interests that have been secured by prioritized liens are paid using the proceeds from the forced seizure and sale of the property

 At each step of the process, lenders must stay within the bounds of applicable rules and regulations.
 Borrowers who believe that their lenders’ actions are violating the law should contact the Texas Attorney General, the Office of the Consumer Credit Commissioner and a seasoned commercial attorney.

 Although lenders are well within their rights to enforce relevant liens, it is equally important for borrowers to understand the implications of unjust lien enforcement for the economy and business planning activities in Galveston, Sugar Land, The Woodlands and the rest of the Houston area.

 Accordingly, the seasoned consumer protection attorney at The Law Office of Henry A. Jakob, PLLC devote substantial resources to a wide range of lien enforcement issues related to mortgage credit and secured credit.
 With experience in corporate and financial law, our experienced lawyers are intimately familiar with the needs and concerns of aggrieved consumers.
 We are fully committed to investigating and pursuing alleged violations of financial regulations and the public trust.

 Whether you are a Pearland homeowner who worries about losing his or her house due to an improperly enforced lien or a Katy landlord who wishes to deter creditors from perfecting and enforcing a lien, we are qualified to evaluate the facts of your case and determine how best to secure redress.

-If you would like to learn more about our Houston lawyers’ expertise on a wide range of consumer protection matters, including lien enforcement, secured credit and mortgage credit, please fill out the online contact form or call us at 832.879.2244 to schedule a free initial meeting.
+If you would like to learn more about our Houston lawyers’ expertise on a wide range of consumer protection matters, including lien enforcement, secured credit and mortgage credit, please fill out the online contact form or call us at 832.879.2244 to schedule a consultation.